Camora (footballer)

-Mário Jorge Malico Paulino (born 10 November 1986), known as Camora, is a professional footballer who plays as a left-back for Liga I club CFR Cluj, which he captains.
+Mário Jorge Malico Paulino (born 10 November 1986), better known as Camora or Mário Camora, is a professional footballer who plays as a left-back for Liga I club CFR Cluj, which he captains.

 He spent most of his professional career at CFR Cluj in Romania, with which he won ten domestic trophies since signing in 2011.
 Previously, he totalled 66 matches in the Primeira Liga over four seasons, 64 of those with Naval.

 Born in Portugal, Camora acquired Romanian citizenship in 2020 and began representing the national team later that year.

 Club career

 Portugal

 Camora was born in Samora Correia, Benavente, Santarém District.
 After beginning in amateur football, in January 2006 he signed with S.C.
 Beira-Mar in the Segunda Liga.
 He appeared rarely for the Aveiro-based team in his first years, also being loaned once; in the 2006–07 season he played two games with them in the Primeira Liga, suffering relegation.

 In summer 2008, Camora joined Associação Naval 1º de Maio of the top tier, making his official debut for the club in the competition on 15 February 2009 by featuring 27 minutes in a 2–2 away draw against C.D.
 Trofense.
 After only eight matches in his first year, he went on to become an important first-team unit at the Figueira da Foz side.

 Camora scored the first of two goals in the Portuguese top flight on 28 November 2009, opening an eventual 1–1 away draw against C.D.
 Nacional.